pachterlab/kb_docs/docs/source/bulk/pseudoalignment.rst

+.. _bulk-rna-seq:

 Pseudoalignment of bulk RNA seq data
 =======================================

-Be sure to check out the :ref:`bulk RNA-seq tutorial <bulk-tutorials>` for a comprehensive bulk RNA-seq analysis.
+To view a comprehensive bulk RNA-seq analysis, be sure to check out the :ref:`bulk RNA-seq tutorial <bulk-tutorials>`.

 .. note::

    **To align bulk RNA-seq data against a protein or amino acid reference, see:**
-   `Translated Pseudoalignment </../translated/pseudoalignment>`_
+   `Translated Pseudoalignment </../translated/pseudoalignment>`_.

 Quantification